FranceBe/robots-factory/README.md

 Each container | component have an `index.ts` file to make imports easier.

-The graphic assets (colors, spaces, etc) are referenced in the `styles/variables.ts` file.
+The graphic assets (colors, spaces, ...) are referenced in the `styles/variables.ts` file.

 ## All commands